Wilshee’s Materials Recovery Facility

 As with all similar facilities around the UK, this would operate strictly in accordance with an Environmental Permit which is regulated by the Environment Agency.
 This permit controls all operations and will only be granted if the Environment Agency is sure that there will be no adverse effects on the local community and environment.
 Once a facility is built, the Environment Agency will continue to continuously monitor its operation and emissions.

-All potential environmental affects will be assessed as part of the comprehensive planning application process.
-The full planning application suite of documents, including the Environmental Statement and air quality assessment, would be available to view on the Derbyshire County Council website once the application is submitted.
+All potential environmental affects have been assessed as part of the comprehensive planning application process.
+The full planning application suite of documents, including the Environmental Statement and air quality assessment, is available to view on the Derbyshire County Council website.

 In order to meet the robust standards under UK laws, the facility will be fitted with advanced technologies and employ Best Available Techniques (BATs) which are the best for minimising emissions and impacts on the environment.